Best 38 Special Ammo For Target Practice Precision Shooting

 How To Maintain Your .38 Special For Top Performance

-Of course, no matter what ammo you’re using, it's essential to store it properly and to check it carefully before you shoot.
-Any excessive tarnishing, corrosion, or improperly-seated bullet means the round should be set aside and not fired.
+No matter what ammo you’re using, it's essential to store it properly and to check it carefully before you shoot.
+Any excessive tarnishing, corrosion, or improperly seated bullet means the round shouldn't be fired.

-A dehumidifier or, at the very least, some silica gel packets will go a long way towards keeping your ammo corrosion free and as slick as possible which will aid feeding and extraction no matter what type of shooting you’re doing.
+A dehumidifier, or at the very least some silica gel packets, will go a long way toward keeping your ammo corrosion free and as slick as possible, which will aid feeding and extraction.

 An airtight container with silica packets inside is usually plenty, especially if you shoot a lot.